-The stage design evolves throughout a story where values and moral is defined by, that survival is everything, so the final act consists of integrating multilayered visual expressions, ranging from under- and oversized objects to sophisticated retro 80’es neon art show.
+The stage design evolves throughout a story where values and moral is defined by, that survival is everything, so the final act consists of integrating multilayered visual expressions, ranging from under and oversized objects to a sophisticated retro 80’es neon art show.

 A multimedia performance where variation in speed of movements, superb comic book elements, fairytale symbolic references amplifies into a precise abstract interpretation, staying true to the text.

-The vocal performances was penetratingly mind stirring and technically more than straight.
+The vocal performances were penetratingly mind stirring and technically more than straight.
 Music director James Conlon is evident as the Capitan of the orchestral ship, sounding lovely.

-I advise Quentin Tarrantino, Peter Jackson and David Lynch go see it, as the story contain many of the same classic elements of the Hero Myth as Tolkien and makes use of mythic storytelling, and because this performance proves that the screen hasn’t taken over!
+I advise Quentin Tarantino, Peter Jackson and David Lynch go see it, as the story contains many of the same classic elements of the Hero Myth as Tolkien and makes use of mythic storytelling, and because this performance proves that the screen hasn’t taken over!

 TALK AT ROBERT WILSONS WATERMILL CENTER, NY - Nov.
 2009

-I chose to study set design, because the profession itself draws both from art, literature, psychology, philosophy, communication and anthropology.
-Each fields which I was enormously interested in, and therefore not able to decide which area to focus on.
+I chose to study set design because the profession itself draws both from art, literature, psychology, philosophy, communication and anthropology.
+Each field which I was enormously interested in, and therefore not able to decide which area to focus on.